-No, our policies are for trips devoted entirely to pleasure, rest, or relaxation, where travel begins and ends in Ireland.
+No, your insurance does not cover you if you're travelling on business.
+Our policies are for trips devoted entirely to pleasure, rest, or relaxation, where travel begins and ends in Ireland.

 Yes, provided you have bought an annual policy.
 You must spend at least two nights in accommodation you booked before your departure.
 So a weekend break involving two nights in a hotel would be covered, but a day out and overnight stop wouldn't.
 If you have bought a single trip policy you will not be covered for holidays in the Republic of Ireland.
 Whichever policy you buy, some benefits are not payable for holidays in the Republic of Ireland.
 See the Policy Wording for full details.

-No, in order to purchase travel insurance you must have the intention of returning to Ireland as a resident, however, we also over a backpacker policy which will cover a person insured up to 13 months abroad.
+No, in order to purchase travel insurance you must have the intention of returning to Ireland as a resident.

 Yes, our travel insurance does not cover any trip in, to or through the following countries;